 Acupuncture needles are much finer than needles used for injections and blood tests.
 Where the needle is inserted, the sensation is often described as a tingling or dull ache.

 Acupuncture is widely considered to be beneficial for a range of illnesses and symptoms, from clearly defined complaints such as headaches, neck ache and back, arthritic and dental pain, through to more general feelings of ill health such as nausea or low energy.
 Traditional acupuncture works to maintain the body’s equilibrium by focusing on all aspects of wellbeing, physical, mental and emotional.

-Your practitioners for this therapy are Isobel Staynes and Julia Biggs.
+Your practitioners for this therapy are Julia Biggs and Tanya Menzies.